dashpay/dash-roadmap/README.md

 - mobile hot wallet connected to private server
 - automatic "top-off" of mobile wallets
 - automatic mobile wallet backups (a subtree of HD wallet on private server)

+## 13.0 - Evo v1 - Proof-Of-Work 2.0
+- collateralized mining implementation which supports energy effeciency mode
+- use mining network simply for hashes, masternode network will determine validity of data